Bukit Kepong incident: In popular culture

-Film and novel
+Film and novelization

 Bukit Kepong was a 1981 action film chronicling the events of the conflict; produced and directed by Jins Shamsuddin, who also portrays Sergeant Jamil Mohd Shah.

-Bukit Kepong novel which was written by Ismail Johari and published by Dewan Bahasa dan Pustaka (DBP) in 1990.
-It was adopted as the Form 4 secondary school and Sijil Pelajaran Malaysia (SPM) educational teaching material.
+The Bukit Kepong novel, written by Ismail Johari (who had also screenwrote the 1981 film) was published by Dewan Bahasa dan Pustaka (DBP) in 1990.
+It was adopted as the Form 4 secondary school and Sijil Pelajaran Malaysia (SPM) literature component (Komsas, Komponen Sastera) teaching material.

 Controversial statement on Bukit Kepong by PAS Deputy President

 On 21 August 2011, Mohamad Sabu, then Deputy President of Pan-Malaysian Islamic Party (PAS), now President of Parti Amanah Negara (AMANAH), made a controversial statement saying that Mat Indera, the leader of the communists during the Bukit Kepong Incident, was a national hero for fighting against British rule.